ginnox1/CanalNetworkDocs_online/Introduction/Introduction.md

-# Introduction to CanalNETWORK software
+# Introduction to CanalNET Software and Its Capabilities

 [Back to Home](..\Index#online-documentation)